lmorchard/blog.lmorchard.com/posts/2022-04-20-building-a-new-creative-writing-habit/index.md

 And, speaking of finishing something big: If I keep it up for 6 months, I'll have accumulated enough words for a novel.
 Of course, to be fair, a lot of those words are going to be throwaway garbage.
 But, what if just through sheer volume and writing practice, I could extract sufficient good-enough words to produce a few short stories or novellas?
 That would be more than I've managed to achieve in literally decades.

 In closing, I don't really know if it's going to work.
-However, I *do* know that nothing else has worked to help me follow through on this intention.
-This habit thing seems like a new angle on the problem than just shaming myself for not having been telling stories for years.
+However, I *do* know that nothing else *has* worked.
+This habit thing seems like a new angle on the problem.
 If it doesn't work out, well I guess I tried.
 If it does work, well I guess that'll be pretty cool.